 Tuition and fees can be accessed by clicking here.

-Students enrolled in the Mount’s DPT program will complete 42 weeks of full-time clinical internships, in addtion to part-time internships.
-Our program maintains full-time clinical internship contracts with over 300 facilities.
-Students are required to perform at least one clinical internship outside the Cincinnati/Northern Kentucky/Eastern Indiana area.
-Part-time internships all occur within the Greater Cincinnati-Indiana area.
+Students enrolled in the Mount’s DPT program will complete 42 weeks of full-time clinical internships.
+The Mount maintains clinical contracts with over 300 facilities across the US.
+Refer to the clinical education page for more details.

 Yes.
 Students must pay tuition during their clinical internships.
 Costs of travel and lodging for clinical internships outside the local area are also the responsibility of the student.

 No. Students are not paid for their clinical internship time.
-These educational experiences are an extension of the Mount's classrooms, deisgned to enhance the students’ application of knowledge and skills.
+These educational experiences are an extension of the Mount's classrooms, designed to enhance the students’ application of knowledge and skills.